benknoble/benknoble.github.io/_posts/2025-11-14-git-patch-series-length.md

 I was curious what length of patch series covered most of Git's accepted patches.
 Here's my analysis.

+**Update 2026 February 23rd:** Git-for-Windows maintainer Dscho sent me some interesting data, which I've added [near the end of the post](#a-different-analysis).

 **Update 2025 November 17th:** Junio C Hamano (Git maintainer) points out in the comments that the structure I analyzed has a "cutoff" at 20 commits (see c1b23bd8aa (Merge branch 'tb/incremental-midx-part-3.1', 2025-10-29) for a